Changes to the Map Curation Program

 Q. Would curated maps still need to follow the vanilla game’s art style?

-We’d like for any curated experiences to still look and feel like Unturned.
+We’d like for any curated experiences to still look and feel like Unturned (just like any of the curated maps accepted under the old program).

 Q. Are these changes set in stone?

-No. While the curated program will be changing, all of the changes described here are subject to change further.
+No. While the curated program will be changing, all of the changes described here are subject to change as we further develop this new program.
 Regardless, we’re hoping this paints an idea of the direction we’re moving towards, and is exciting to the mapping community.

 Commissioning Official Content